AlphaResearch: Accelerating New Algorithm Discovery with Language Models: Experiments

 \subsection{Setup}

-We select o4-mini, a strong but cost-efficient LLM as our research agent and run AlphaResearch on each problem to get the best algorithm.
-We perform supervised finetuning on Qwen-2.5-7B-Instruct~\citep{yang2025qwen3} with the collected ICLR papers, yielding AlphaResearch-RM-7B.
-We do not compute loss on paper information, only on the predicted rating scores within the context.
-For fine-tuning, we adopt a learning rate of 1e-5 with a linear warm-up for 100 steps.
-All models are trained for 2 epochs with a batch size of 128, using bfloat16 precision under FSDP.
-All other unspecified hyperparameters follow the default settings of the Hugging Face Trainer \footnote{\url{https://huggingface.co/docs/transformers/main_classes/trainer}}.
+We select \texttt{o4-mini}, a strong but cost-efficient LLM as our research agent and run AlphaResearch on each problem to get the best algorithm.
+We perform supervised finetuning on \texttt{Qwen-2.5-7B-Instruct} \citep{yang2025qwen3} with the collected ICLR records, yielding AlphaResearch-RM-7B.
+We do not compute loss on paper information, only on the average rating scores within \texttt{\textbackslash boxed\{\}}.
+For fine-tuning hyperparameters, we train our model with a learning rate of 1e-5 warmed up linearly for 100 steps.
+We train all the models in bfloat16 precision with Pytorch Fully Shard Data Parallel (FSDP) and set a global batch size to 128 for 2 epochs.
+All other settings not mentioned in this paper follow the default values of Huggingface Trainer \footnote{\url{https://huggingface.co/docs/transformers/main_classes/trainer}}.
+Due to the unavailability of the AlphaEvolve codebase, we adopted OpenEvolve and ShinkaEvolve as our baseline approaches.